siduppal/msteams-docs/msteams-platform/documentation-workflow/overview.md

 [MicrosoftDocs/msteams-docs](https://github.com/MicrosoftDocs/msteams-docs)

 Anyone can clone the documentation set and work on revisions for later integration back into the master branch, however if you want to work more closely with the doc set and use the preview functionality that our build system provides you will need to have an internal Microsoft Account, and be added as a contributor to the repo.
-At the moment Bill Bliss is the administrator for this.

-Typically we use personal GitHub credentials when working with the repository, so you will need to have your own GitHub credentials before requesting access from Bill.
+Typically we use personal GitHub credentials when working with the repository, so you will need to have your own GitHub credentials before requesting access from the site administrator.

-This GitHub page is the place where we manage issues and pull requests, but it is rarely used to create branches and manage files while writing.
+This GitHub page is the place where we manage issues and review pull requests, but it is rarely used to create branches and manage files while writing.
 There are other tools that work better for those tasks.
+See [Tools for writing](`/documentation-workflow/tools-for-writing) for more information on that.

 ## Other Teams-related documentation sets